 The idea of app-based banking isn’t necessarily new, though.
 Just a few years ago, the big player in the online-only banking industry was PayPal.
-But now, names such as Starling and Monzo are hot on the tails of this corporate giant and are winning more and more customers from both PayPal itself, and the other ‘big four’ than perhaps initially expected.
+But now, names such as Starling Bank and Monzo are hot on the tails of this corporate giant and are winning more and more customers from both PayPal itself, and the other ‘big four’ than perhaps initially expected.

 So, is what we’re seeing basically just a glorified PayPal?